xylous/grzegorz/README.md

 python3 -m grzegorz makedeck minpairs.txt
 ```

+## Importing into Anki

+NOTE: the flashcards made don't have any audio, not because of a lack of
+interest, but because of a lack of free (as in beer) APIs or libraries that can
+(legally) furnish audio pronunciations.
+Forvo's API is paid!
+You must therefore
+add it yourself, but it won't take a lot of time.

-After that, open Anki, click on `Files` in the top left corner, then `Import`,
+After you've created a deck package, open Anki, click on `Files` in the top left
-and then find the package and load it.
-A new deck, "grzegorz's minimal pairs",
+corner, then `Import`, and then find the file and load it.
+A new deck,
-should pop up.
-You can rename it, you can move it, you can do anything with it.
+"grzegorz's minimal pairs", should pop up.
+You can rename it, you can move it,
-You also have control over its options, i.e. how often you review it and whatnot.
+you can do anything with it.
+You also have control over its options, i.e. how
+often you review it and whatnot.

 ## Roadmap